 Bronchiectasis is a condition that occurs when the tubes that carry air in and out of your lungs get damaged, causing them to widen and become loose and scarred.
 These tubes are called airways.

-Bronchiectasis usually results from an infection or other condition that injures the walls of your airways or prevents the airways themselves from clearing mucus.
-Mucus is a slimy substance that the airways produce to help remove inhaled dust, bacteria, and other small particles.
+Although the cause of bronchiectasis is unknown, bronchiectasis usually results from an infection or other condition that injures the walls of your airways or keeps the airways from clearing the mucus they make.